jgarber623/svgeez/README.md

 }

 button svg {
-    fill: #c00; // Absent this declaration, the icon's fill color would be #333 }
+    fill: #c00; // Absent this declaration, the icon’s fill color would be #333 }
 ```